 When it comes to generating enthusiasm for classical music (and any other genre for that matter) the responsibility truly lies with those who perform and teach it.

-Here’s some suggestions for ways in which classical performers and teachers can help to generate more enthusiasm for live classical concerts:
+Here’s four suggestions of my own for ways in which classical performers and teachers can help to generate more enthusiasm for live classical concerts:

 - Performers (amateur and professional) can seek out and make the most of every opportunity to perform in schools, prisons, hospitals, restaurants, weddings, town squares, street pianos, hotel foyers, open air festivals, and anywhere else that they are welcome.